bigcommerce/dev-docs/docs/stencil-docs/page-builder/configuration.md

 | ----------- | ----------- |
 | Adding a new key | Adding new keys is generally acceptable.
 However, each key in `schema.json` must have a matching default in `config.json`. |
  Deleting a key | Use caution when deleting a key.
 Doing so can break your new theme version's backward compatibility. | Renaming a key | We do not recommend renaming keys.
-Instead, we recommend introducing a new key, while maintaining the old key until no one using an older version of your theme uses it.|
+Instead, we recommend introducing a new key while maintaining the old key until there is no longer a need to use an older version of your theme.|
  Removing a variation| Each object within your `config.json` file's `variations` object defines one theme variation.
 If you adapt an existing theme and consciously want to remove one or more variations, you can remove the corresponding key(s). |

 ## Persistent settings storage